cml87/SpringCore_111_forJenkins/README.md

 All the beans needed to successfully do the dependency injection need to be defined with `@Component` (or some stereotype annotation), and there should be Java configuration class with the `@ComponentScan`.

 #### annotations: setter injection
+Annotating a setter with `@Autowired` makes Spring to automatically call it to inject a dependency the setter's class needs.
+This call happens after the default constructor of this class is called to get its bean, either explicitly in a `@Bean` annotated method of a Java configuration class, or implicitly if that class is annotated with `@Component` and included in the components scan.
+This how setter injection works: the no-args constructor of the bean is called first, and then the `@Autowired` annotated setter is called to inject the dependency.

 In **_autowire by type_** we specify a precise class (not interface) as parameter to the setter, when we want to do setter injection.
 Our `EmailClient` class would be:

 ```java